-PLBG 1085 Piping System Fabrication I (4 credits) This course provides practical experience in the design and installation of residential plumbing systems, fixtures, and equipment in accordance with the Minnesota Plumbing concepts in the design and installation of residential plumbing systems, and provides additional experience in installing plumbing fixtures, and equipment in accordance with the Minnesota Plumbing Code.
-Student must register for PLBG 1091 (lecture) and PLBG 1092 (lab).
+PLBG 1085 Piping System Fabrication I (4 credits) This course provides practical experience in the design and installation of residential plumbing systems, fixtures, and equipment in accordance with the Minnesota Plumbing Code.
+Student must register for PLBG 1085 (lecture) and PLBG 1086 (lab).